uviclibraries/infographics/canva-infographic-plan.md

 f)___________________________________________________________

 3. Determine which facts and statistics you have brainstormed that you will eventually summarize and translate into tables, charts, or graphical representations.
-This will usually be only 3 or 4 items:
+This will usually be only 3 or 4 items:<br>

 a)_______________________________________________________